dbs700/dbs700.github.io/content/post/2022-12-10-how-to-find-your-own-way-in-ai-ml-ot-any-other-engineering-team/index.md

 The key to self-realization and achieving your goals is to be honest with yourself and others, and to have a clear plan in place to help guide you towards your desired outcomes.
 By being honest and having a plan in place, you can stay focused and motivated, and can also build trust and improve relationships in both your personal and professional life.

+Part of this post was written with a support of chatGPT model and reviewed by author.